AlexsLemonade/refinebio/README.md

 of 100 instead of 80.
 This will also be true for editors which rely on either linter.

+All user-facing scripts have been linted with `shellcheck` for common warnings and POSIX-correctness.
+If a script is user-facing, it should ideally be POSIX-compliant and have the extension `.sh`, but if bashisms are necessary it should have the extension `.bash`.

 ### Gotchas

 During development, you make encounter some occasional strangeness.
 Here's